Conference NOVA Health Chronic Disease and Infection

 The session will take place at the Rectorate of Universidade NOVA de Lisboa (Campolide Campus) on November 18th 2024.

-Authors interested in presenting their research on the conference topic should submit their work (instructions and selection criteria in the call for posters).
+Authors interested in presenting their research on the conference topic should submit their work in (instructions and selection criteria in the call for abstracts, posters or oral presentation).

 Conference Registration